paypal/Illuminator/docs/PracticalIntroduction.md

 For [this author](http://github.com/ifreecarve/), the [technical documentation](./) can only go so far toward explaining how to use any new system, and more practical guide is more valuable.
 This is that guide.

-At this point, you should have taken care of the basics:
+At this point, you should have at least [installed](Installation.md) Illuminator.

-1. Downloaded the repository, or otherwise placed Illuminator on your machine
-2. Run `bundle install` to bring in the appropriate Ruby gems

 Let's bootstrap a project -- the Illuminator sample app.